-Pitch presentations for each round take place at all seven NeONs to allow artists and arts organizations to talk with NeON stakeholders about their applications and project ideas.
-After the presentations, there is time for questions with stakeholders, as well as networking with both stakeholders and other potential applicants who represent different art forms and arts organizations.
-You should attend pitch presentations even if you have applied for a NeON Arts grant in the past.
+Pitch presentations for each round take place at all seven NeONs on an invitation-only basis.
+You will be notified via email if you are invited to attend a pitch presentation.
+Pitch presentations allow artists and arts organizations to talk with NeON stakeholders about their applications and project ideas.
+Stakeholders will ask questions after each presentation.
 Your presentation should be five to seven minutes long and include the following elements:

 If you answer “yes” to the questions below, you are eligible to apply for a NeON Arts grant.

 - Are you an individual artist or arts organization that is interested in implementing art projects in community and justice settings?

 - Do you have previous experience working in justice settings?